-The merger of the Publicis Groupe SA and Omnicom Group, Inc. strongly exemplified a "classic" "merger of equals" transaction with a name incorporating both parties' names, no premium paid and certain power sharing provisions such as co-CEOs and succession provisions for the CEO and chairman.
-The combined company resulting from the transaction will be named Publicis Omnicom Group and will have dual headquarters in Paris and New York.
-Ownership of the entity will be almost equally split - Publicis shareholders will own 50.64% and Omnicom shareholders will own 49.36% of the combined company.
-John D. Wren, the president and CEO of Omnicom, and Maurice Levy, the CEO of Publicis, will be co-CEOs.
-Mr. Wren and Mr. Levy will remain co-CEOs for 30 months following closing, after which Mr. Wren will become the sole CEO and Mr. Levy will become the sole chairman.
-Until Mr. Levy becomes chairman, the role of chairman will alternate annually between Bruce Crawford, the chairman of Omnicom, who will become the chairman initially after the closing, and Elisabeth Badinter, the chairperson of Publicis, who will become the vice-chairperson initially.
-After the 2015 annual meeting, Ms. Badinter will become the chairperson and Mr. Crawford will be the vice-chairman.
-The board of the combined company will be composed of 16 members with 7 directors from Omnicom, 7 from Publicis, and one seat for each of the co-CEOs.
-Equal representation in the board of directors will be maintained until the later of the 2019 annual shareholders meeting of the combined company and the modification of the governance structure by an affirmative vote of two-thirds of the entire board.
+The ultimately terminated merger of the Publicis Groupe SA and Omnicom Group, Inc. strongly exemplified a "classic" "merger of equals" transaction with a name incorporating both parties' names, no premium paid and certain power sharing provisions such as co-CEOs and succession provisions for the CEO and chairman.
+The combined company resulting from the transaction was to be named Publicis Omnicom Group and was to have dual headquarters in Paris and New York.
+Ownership of the entity was to be almost equally split - Publicis shareholders would have owned 50.64% and Omnicom shareholders would have owned 49.36% of the combined company.
+John D. Wren, the president and CEO of Omnicom, and Maurice Levy, the CEO of Publicis, were to be co-CEOs.
+Mr. Wren and Mr. Levy were to remain co-CEOs for 30 months following closing, after which Mr. Wren would have become the sole CEO and Mr. Levy would have become the sole chairman.
+Until Mr. Levy would have become chairman, the role of chairman would have alternated annually between Bruce Crawford, the chairman of Omnicom, who was to become the chairman initially after the closing, and Elisabeth Badinter, the chairperson of Publicis, who was to become the vice-chairperson initially.
+After the 2015 annual meeting, Ms. Badinter was to become the chairperson and Mr. Crawford was to be the vice-chairman.
+The board of the combined company was to be composed of 16 members with 7 directors from Omnicom, 7 from Publicis, and one seat for each of the co-CEOs.
+Equal representation in the board of directors was to be maintained until the later of the 2019 annual shareholders meeting of the combined company and the modification of the governance structure by an affirmative vote of two-thirds of the entire board.